The initiative is part of an effort to identify best practices for tackling the COVID-19 infodemic crisis.

 “This timely project will help the WHO and its member countries to better understand the ecosystem around COVID-19 fact-checking around the world,” said Mai.

 This new project builds off the Social Media Lab’s existing coronavirus misinformation project, the COVID-19 Misinformation Portal, which was launched in March 2020.
 The Portal is designed to help the public inoculate themselves against false and misleading claims around COVID-19.
 The portal features a curated directory of educational resources, a COVID-19 misinformation dashboard showcasing debunked coronavirus claims from around the world, and a Twitter COVID-19 Bots dashboard that tracks and spotlights Twitter accounts that might be bots and those spreading misinformation.

 The researchers are available for media interviews to discuss topics about this project and the efforts to fight COVID-19 misinformation.

 About the Social Media Lab

-Located in the heart of downtown Toronto, the Social Media Lab is a multi- and interdisciplinary research laboratory at Ted Rogers School of Management at Ryerson University.
+Located in the heart of downtown Toronto, the Social Media Lab is a multi- and interdisciplinary research laboratory at Ted Rogers School of Management at Toronto Metropolitan University.
 The lab studies how social media is changing the way people and organizations communicate, share information, conduct business and form communities online, and how these changes impact society.
 The lab’s research seeks to advance the public’s understanding of the benefits and pitfalls of social media adoption.